-Roswell Plaza, affectionately known locally as the Southern Skillet after a beloved breakfast establishment, was acquired by the City of Roswell in early 2016.
+Roswell Plaza, affectionately known locally as the Southern Skillet after a beloved breakfast establishment and soon to be called The Southern Post, was acquired by the City of Roswell in early 2016.
 The DDA executed a lease for the property soon after, for the purpose of management and the pursuing redevelopment of the property.
 Since that time we have been in the process of developing and executing, first a Request for Qualifications (RFQ) and then a Request for Proposal (RFP) process to identify a team to acquire and redevelop this site.
 Follow our progress below.

 FOLLOW OUR PROGRESS